Woodstock

 -

-Woodstock, one of the nation's oldest towns, was established in the early 1800s.
-The Little River and Noonday Creek provided the ideal energy needed to operate gristmills, and that -- combined with mining -- helped the tiny settlement to grow.
-The railroad arrived in 1879 -- at the time, Woodstock’s population was about 300.
-The arrival of the railroad helped the tiny community grow even larger.
+Woodstock, one of Georgia's historic towns, was established in the early 1800s.
+The Little River and Noonday Creek provided the energy needed to operate gristmills, and that -- combined with mining -- helped the settlement to grow.
+The railroad arrived in 1879 -- at the time, Woodstock's population was about 300.
+The arrival of the railroad helped the community grow even larger.
 By the 1890s, cotton shipping had become a major part of the economy, with Woodstock shipping more than 2,000 bales of cotton every year.

 It isn't entirely clear how Woodstock was named.
 Some believe it was named for an early school teacher who founded a school here; others think it was taken from a novel by Sir Walter Scott.
 That novel, Woodstock or the Cavalier, was written in 1826.
 It tells the story of a time in 1651, just after the English Civil War, when parliamentary commissioners took over a royal home in Woodstock, Oxfordshire.

-Historic Downtown Woodstock is filled with beautiful architecture, murals, and public art.
-The Woodstock Memorial is a 10-ton, polished granite monument dedicated to Woodstock veterans.
+Downtown Woodstock features historic architecture, murals, and public art.
+The Woodstock Memorial, a 10-ton polished granite monument, stands in tribute to Woodstock veterans.

 Restaurants